mpbsd/numeric/README.md

 About
 -----

-This is where I keep my class notes on a course about *numeric analysis* taught to grad students at [Universidade Federal de Goiás][].
-The material is meant to serve as an introduction.
-Also, the source code is to be taken more seriously than the final PDF.
+These are the lecture notes of a course on *numerical analysis* at an introductory level that I taught to undergraduate students at [UFG][].
+The source code is to be taken more seriously than the final PDF.
 For example, whenever you see the source code for a C program named `prog.c` in the text, you should probably type `make prog` at the command prompt of a terminal just opened at the root of this project.
 If everything went well, you will then find a binary file named `prog.out` lying in the `src` folder, that you could then execute to perform experiments of your own.
-Edit the source code to your liking, recompile it, rerun it, have fun!
+Edit the source code to your liking, recompile it, run it and mostly important, have fun!

 Assumption
 ----------